airbytehq/airbyte/docs/connector-development/tutorials/building-a-python-destination.md

 # Building a Python Destination

 :::warning
-Airbyte has a simple Python Destination CDK but currently the project is not accepting new Python Destination in the official catalog.
+Airbyte has a Python Destination CDK that allows you to create quick and simple destinations for particular use cases.
+Currently, the project is not accepting new Python Destinations in the official catalog.
-You can still build the connector and use for your projects locally or import in Airbyte Cloud.
+However, you can still build the connector and use it for your projects locally or import it into Airbyte Cloud.
 :::

 ## Summary